01 06 2015

 Taking a Citizens’ Curriculum approach ensures all individuals have the core set of skills they need for the 21st Century, including English, maths, ESOL, digital, civic, health and financial capabilities.
-NIACE is committed to widening access to these skills, particularly amongst under-represented groups in society, as well as improving the range and quality of provision available to all adults.
+Learning and Work Institute is committed to widening access to these skills, particularly amongst under-represented groups in society, as well as improving the range and quality of provision available to all adults.

-Our downloadable case studies tell the story of some of the pilots.
+Our downloadable case studies tell the story of some of the people who took part in the pilots.